Moses-Saunders Power Dam: Background

 Development of the St. Lawrence River which serves as a border between Canada and the United States was in its early stages in 1871 when the Treaty of Washington was signed, which in part demarcated the St. Lawrence River as a boundary and offered Americans greater use of the Canadian side of the river for shipping.
 In 1895 the Deep Waterways Commission was established to explore expanded use of the river for navigation.
 International shipping on the river enabled trade between the two countries.
 The early St. Lawrence Seaway was proposed but railway companies in the United States stopped its construction because they felt it would reduce their profits.
 The Boundary Waters Treaty of 1909 further solidified cooperation between the U.S. and Canada on the river, allowing "free and open" navigation and establishing the International Joint Commission (IJC) to resolve disputes.
 In 1931, New York's Governor Franklin D. Roosevelt signed the Power Authority Act which allowed the development of the St. Lawrence River for power use.
 A primary site was just below the Long Sault Rapids.
 Despite the cooperation, the U.S. Federal Government was unable to open up the river for increased navigation and development due to political issues.
 Upset with this, Canada unilaterally passed two acts in 1951 which allowed projects on the St. Lawrence for power and navigation purposes.
-As Daniel Macfarlane's book Negotiating a River shows, Canada attempted to build the Seaway alone, with Ontario and New York constructing the power dam.
+Canada attempted to build the Seaway alone, with Ontario and New York constructing the power dam.
 The United States considered this a security threat and asked Canada to accept a shared Seaway.
 The next year a proposal for a hydroelectric dam and navigation lock was submitted to the IJC for approval.
 In October 1952 the project was approved.